Logan-Martin/Mini-Arcade-Machine/README.md

 9/13/2026:
 - Reorganized all code into multiple Header and .cpp files
 - Created code flowchart for systems & added to this GitHub Repo
+- Added various Square & Bullet Logic w/ helper functions for the math side of things.
+  - Bug: bullets still do not draw on the screen.
+I suspect an issue with the math, specifically on the corners and how the shape is drawn, or with memory accessing/storing data properly.
+- Dev Note on GitHub & code upload: I realized that I can simply upload all files with GitHub and they automatically track differences if the same name instead of manually updating them.
+This will be my workflow from now for this project.

 9/12/2026:
 - Added DrawTriangle Helper function